-In terms of cost, the Ripple is also much cheaper to buy than Bitcoin.
-In March 2018, 1 XRP is indeed 0,686 dollars while 1 BTC (Bitcoin) is exchanged on the same date at 8617,40 dollars!
+In terms of cost, Ripple is also much cheaper to buy than Bitcoin.
+In March 2018, 1 XRP is indeed worth 0,686 dollars while 1 BTC (Bitcoin) is traded on the same date at 8617,40 dollars!

-Finally, the Ripple is much less volatile than other crypto-currencies.
+Finally, Ripple is much less volatile than other cryptocurrencies.
 Very stable, it is one of the virtual currencies with the lowest volatility.
-And it is a considerable asset.
-This comes in particular from the fact that the society owns two-thirds of its currency and therefore massive buying by investors is limited.
+And that's a huge asset.
+This is mainly due to the fact that the society owns two-thirds of its currency and that massive purchase by investors is therefore limited.

 Ripple Trading: How to Invest in the XRP?

-Ripple does not sell its cryptocurrency directly to individuals.
-To buy ripples, it is possible to buy bitcoins or ethers and then convert them into ripples, but the best way to invest in the Ripple is to trade in CFD.
+The Ripple company does not sell its cryptocurrency directly to individuals.
+To acquire ripples, it is possible to buy bitcoins or ethers and then convert them to ripples, but the best way to invest in Ripple is to trade it in CFDs.

 Some online brokers allow the Ripple CFD, such as Admiral Markets, FCA regulated broker, which allows to trade the CFD Ripple vs. US Dollar (XRP / USD) with a typical competitive spread of 1 point.
 It is also possible to trade the Ripple CFD on a demo account, which allows you to practice Ripple trading without taking risks.

 Crypto Currency Ripple: Reviews

 In the general opinion of professionals, relayed in the press, Ripple is presented as the main rival, even the successor of Bitcoin.

 Less expensive, less volatile, more reliable because of the very serious payment protocol associated with it, the Ripple has a better reputation than Bitcoin.

 Conclusion: the future of Ripple in 2018?